ch-stark/pull-model-blog/pull-model-blog.md

 ## Wrapup

 I'd like to thank RHACM's ApplicationLifecyclemanagement team for their huge efforts making this new important feature possible.
+We would both love to get feedback on RHACM's 2.8 feature and we would love to collaborate with you in the OpenClusterManagement community.